sanjeevai/ML-Capstone/report.md

 1. **rate_suppressed.four_year**: This follows a normal distribution.
 2. **retention_rate.four_year.full_time**: This follow a left skewed distribution.

+Some helpful insights which helped in feature selection:

+1. There were 3 columns which have which could be used as identifiers.
+One of them had 1994 duplicates.
+We decided to choose one of them as our unique indicator.

+2. There were two types of null values in our date.
+One was missing value and other was "Privacy Suppressed".

+3. For SAT and ACT scores we had 25 percentile, 75 percentile and mid-point values.
+Since all of them had same type of distribution, we decided to keep the mid-point values and remove the other percentiles.

 ### Exploratory visualization

 ### Algorithms and Techniques